 Must Know Before You Go’s: Parking is across the street from the trailhead.
 After turning off of Curtis Road, you will see the trailhead on your left.
-Continue up Gould Road 50 feet for the parking area on your right.
+Continue up the road about 50 feet for the parking area on your right.
 Cross an open field to arrive at the trailhead.
 No trail facilities.
 Leashed dogs ok.
 No Fishing or Motorized Vehicles.

 The Harvest Barn is currently closed due to the COVID-19 pandemic.

 - Check access before you go, many areas are closed during this time.

 - If you or anyone in your group is feeling sick, STAY HOME.

 - If parking areas are crowded, choose a different space to explore.